 Dr. Mischa Thesberg is a Canadian researcher within the IuE.
 He has a B.Sc.
 (2008) in Computational Science from the University of Waterloo and an M.Sc.
 (2010) and Ph.D.
 (2014) in Computational Condensed Matter Physics from McMaster University.
 His research focuses on quantum transport and high-performance computing methods and his most recent interests include thermoelectrics, two-dimensional materials, novel nanoelectronics devices and quantum transport formalisms such as the Non-Equilibrium Green's Function (NEGF) approach.

-Numerical Quantum Transport Studies of Nanostructured Thermoelectrics for Renewable Energy Technology
+Numerical Quantum Transport and Renewable Energy Technologies

-Understanding transport in such nano-structures is a difficult task as carriers flow through them in a way that is both very different from equilibrium and dominated by quantum mechanical effects.
-Using the non-equilibrium Green's function (NEGF) approach, we have been studying both strategies to improve ZT in materials through the introduction of nano-sized potential barriers, and the fragility of these enhancements in the face of the natural random imperfections that one would expect in any realistic structure.
-Our work has highlighted the potential for thermoelectric enhancement in low-dimensional superlattice structures, while also identifying some of the key culprits responsible for destroying this enhancement in real experiments.
+Our work has focused on thermoelectric materials that have been specifically engineered with nanosized features so as to enhance their performance.
+Understanding transport in such nanostructures is a difficult task requiring quantum transport techniques.
+Using the NEGF solver we have developed, we have been able to study both the potential benefits of proposed nanostructuring strategies and the fragility of any efficiency improvements in the face of the natural random imperfections that would be expected in any realistic structure.
+More specifically, our work has highlighted the potential for thermoelectric enhancement in low-dimensional superlattice structures but has also identified some of the key culprits responsible for destroying this enhancement in real experiments.

 Fig. 1: A sample unstructured mesh capable of being handled by the developed NEGF solver.

 Fig. 2: Resulting charge density in a narrow empty two-dimensional channel for the mesh shown in Fig 1.